Discover more from The Flying Fish

 There is a small print shop in Mexico, close to the US border.
 In the warehouse in the back of the shop counterfeit dollar bills are occasionally printed when ordered by the Mexican drug cartel.
 The shop printed fake bills for the cartel on several occasions before and the boss of the print shop got paid very well in cash for each job.

 An order has just come in.
 The crew is printing the fake bills.
-Close to the end of fulfilling the order, they realise they’re running out of fake printing paper but some more fake bills need to be printed.
+Close to the end of fulfilling the order, they realise that they’re running out of fake printing paper but some more fake bills need to be printed.
 This fact, which is the state of affairs, puts the boss in an awkward position.
-The consequences of fulfilling an order that is incomplete, or an order which completion would be delayed due to having to wait for more fake paper are unthinkable as the cartel would be angry.
+The consequences of fulfilling an order that is incomplete, or an order which completion would be delayed due to having to wait for more fake paper, are unthinkable as the cartel would be angry.
 It is bad news when the cartel is angry.

-The boss is distraught as he is facing a conundrum: He definitely doesn’t want the cartel angry and he doesn’t have enough fake bills.
+Therefore, the print shop boss is distraught as he is facing a conundrum: He definitely doesn’t want the cartel angry and he doesn’t have enough fake bills.

 This brings me to recall yet another fictional story I came up with.

-Yet another fictional story
+Yet another fictional story: Fake fake pills

 It is the year 2035 and a pandemic of a severely dangerous bacterial infection has just been announced by the World Disease Organisation (WDO).